Quasinormal mode spectrum of the AdS black hole with the Robin boundary condition

 We consider the four-dimensional Schwarzschild-AdS spacetime (Sch-AdS$_4$) with the flat horizon as the background spacetime,

 where $l$ is the AdS radius and the event horizon is located at $z=z_h$.
-This metric satisfies the Einstein equation in vacuum: $G_{\mu\nu}-3l^{-2}{g_{\mu\nu}}=0$.
-From now on, we use the system of units with $l=z_h=1$.
-In the ingoing Eddington-Finkelstein (EF) coordinates $(v,z)$, the metric (\ref{SchAdS4wfh}) can be rewritten as
+This metric satisfies the Einstein equation in vacuum: $G_{\mu\nu}-3l^{-2}{g_{\mu\nu}}=0$. \kozuka{ In the case of the plane symmetric horizon, we can set $z_h=1$ by the scaling transformation $x^\mu\rightarrow z_h x^\mu \ (x^\mu=t,x,y,z)$.
+We can also choose units in which $l=1$.
+Thus, from now on, we can consider the metric \eqref{SchAdS4wfh} only for $l=1$ and $z_h=1$, without loss of generality. } In the ingoing Eddington-Finkelstein (EF) coordinates $(v,z)$, the metric (\ref{SchAdS4wfh}) can be rewritten as

 where

 Note that the tortoise coordinate $r_*$ behaves as $r_* \simeq -z$ and $r_* \to -\infty$ near the AdS boundary ($z \sim 0$) and the horizon ($z=1$), respectively.